Rights to medical treatment

 Can I choose my own doctor?

 Not until you’re 16, when you can also ask to switch from one GP to another.
-However, if there are multiple GPs in one practice you can normally ask to be seen by someone else, for example if you’re female and would prefer to see a female doctor about a specific issue.
+However, if there are multiple GPs in one practice you can normally ask to be seen by someone else, for example if you identify as a woman and would prefer to see a female doctor about a specific issue.

 By law, doctors should encourage under 16s to inform their parents, even if they go on to prescribe the pill without parental knowledge or consent because the young person does not wish to involve them.
-These principles also apply to pregnancy termination.
+These principles also apply to abortions.

 Is it possible to refuse medical treatment?